The Dark Ages of Health

 It is quite possible that other viruses and bacteria are contributing to the obesity epidemic also.
 In particular, any virus that can damage or alter the workings of the hypothalamus (that area of the brain that regulates hormones, emotions, and the sensation of hunger) may also be able to cause obesity (or weight loss), since such a virus may increase/decrease hunger levels.
 And any microbe that can infect or alter the function of the pituitary gland may conceivably reduce human growth hormone output from this gland, which can then result in increased fat deposition on the stomach area (abdominal obesity).

-Cardiovascular Disease and Gum Disease: One does not Cause the Other
+Cardiovascular Disease and Gum Disease: One Does Not Cause the Other

 Research has shown that gum disease is statistically associated with cardiovascular disease.
 In order to explain this association, some have hypothesized that gum disease may cause cardiovascular disease because bacteria from the gums migrate to the heart and therein cause cardiovascular damage.
 However, having observed how the virus described on this website very rapidly precipitated both periodontal and cardiovascular problems (specifically: heart attacks, myocarditis and pericarditis) in several people, I would suggest a more viable hypothesis: namely that a chronic viral infection such as this causes periodontal and heart disease simultaneously.
-That is to say: gum disease does not directly cause cardiovascular disease; rather a chronic viral infection is the singular etiological underpinning of both, and this explains why gum disease is statistically associated with cardiovascular disease.
+That is to say: I suggest that gum disease does not directly cause cardiovascular disease; rather a chronic viral infection is the singular etiological underpinning of both, and this explains why gum disease is statistically associated with cardiovascular disease.

 The Hygiene Hypothesis, or the Microbial Overload Hypothesis?